-The recommending committee actively searches for titles reflecting the highest qualities of Christian scholarship.
+The selection committee actively searches for titles reflecting the scholarly ideals associated with the Aldersgate Prize.
 The committee also openly welcomes submissions by authors and/or publicists.
 In order to offer a submission, interested individuals should mail a brief letter of intent to submit, along with one copy of the book to:

-Questions concerning the Aldersgate Prize for Christian Scholarship may be addressed to Ms. Sara Scheunemann, Program Coordinator for the John Wesley Honors College, at 765.677.1799 or email@example.com.
+Questions concerning the Aldersgate Prize may be addressed to Ms. Sara Scheunemann, Program Coordinator for the John Wesley Honors College, at 765.677.1799 or email@example.com.

 Aldersgate Prize Recipients

 Dr. Brad Gregory, the Dorothy G. Griffin Collegiate Chair in Early Modern European History at the University of Notre Dame, for The Unintended Reformation: How a Religious Revolution Secularized Society